Meet your Champ Monday!

 Meet your Champion Monday!We are excited to introduce you to Marchal Allen Hudson, one of our 2019 Put Yourself in Her H.E.E.L.S.
 Champions Marchal is a Muncie native, BSU alum with a masters in organizational & professional communication development and a bachelor’s in management with a focus in Human Resources.
 Currently employed at Ball State University as the Assistant Director of Unified Technology Support with 37 years of dedicated service to the university under her belt.
 She is a 2018 V!VA Award winner, past board president of United Way of Delaware County and Motivate Our Minds, an adjunct faculty in the management department, a Muncie Rotary Club member, the wellness ambassador of UTS, a member of the BSU United Way Steering Committee, and serves on various other university committees.
 She is also a certified Senior Professional in Human Resources.
 Marchal is widow, a mother, and a doting grandmother.
 She loves to travel and experience life on its happiest level.
 She loves God, her family and friends and believes a kind greeting will awake your soul “Hello Beautiful or Handsome!”
 She considers herself an optimist, a champion of service, and believes a positive attitude brings forth positive outcomes.
 Marchal also believes hard work really does pay off, and while she is not perfect, she is perfectly evolving.
 Her recent motto: “Live life!”If you would like to donate to Marchal's Champion Fund, Simply click here: https://www.facebook.com/donate/2334273113454498/Posted by YWCA Central Indiana on Saturday, July 27, 2019

-MUNCIE, Ind.– Join us for our SIXTH Annual Put Yourself In Her H.E.E.L.S event and help raise awareness and show support to our residential program.
+Thank you for celebrating our SIXTH Annual Put Yourself In Her H.E.E.L.S event in 2019!

 Thank you for standing beside us and “stepping up” to